openghg/openghg_inversions/README.md

 - `averaging_error`: if `True`, the error from resampling to the given `averaging_period` will be added to the observation's error.
 (Note: currently this doesn't work correctly, see [GH issue #42](https://github.com/openghg/openghg_inversions/issues/42).)
 - `use_bc`: defaults to `True`.
 If `False`, no boundary conditions will be used in the inversion.
 This implicitly assumes that contributions from the boundary have been subtracted from the observations.
 - `fix_basis_outer_regions`:
-  - default value is `False`
+  - Default value is `False`
-  - if `True`, the "outer regions" of the (`EUROPE`) domain use basis regions specified by a file provided by the Met Office (from their "InTem" model), and the "inner region", which includes the UK, is fit using our basis algorithms.
+  - If `True`, the "outer regions" of the (`EUROPE`) domain use basis regions specified by a file provided by the Met Office (from their "InTem" model), and the "inner region", which includes the UK, is fit using our basis algorithms.
+  - This option is only available for the `EUROPE` domain currently.

 ##### Parameters for `inferpymc`